 NOTE: "Other" checkbox may be counted as multiple boxes checked if multiple items are listed.
+If available, an attached Interconnection Agreement is encouraged, as these documents often address safety and power quality issues.

 Financial Health and Stability (C3)

 Ensuring financial health and stability is an essential component of being a reliable public power provider.
 In a time when distributed energy is gaining popularity and new government policies and regulations are emerging, utilities should have a policy or procedure in place to address emerging financial concerns.
 Managing your utility's financial ratios provides an assessment of your utility's financial status and can identify areas that might need attention in the future.
 Some example ratios include a utility's current ratio for assets to liabilities, its debt-to-asset ratio, or net profit margin.